Articles

 Git, a popular version control system, helps developers collaborate on projects seamlessly.
-With Git branches, developers can work on different features or bug fixes without interfering with the main codebase, which is present on the main branch.
+With Git branches, developers can work on different features or bug fixes without interfering with the main codebase.
 Branches serve as pointers to specific commits in a project’s history.

-Before we start interacting with remote branches, we need to clone a remote repository to the local workspace, which we’ll work on.
-For this tutorial, you will be cloning the Codecademy Docs remote repository, i.e., making a local copy of the repository on our machine.
+Before we start interacting with remote branches, we need to clone a remote repository which we’ll work on.
+For this tutorial, we will be cloning the Codecademy Docs remote repository, i.e., making a local copy of the repository on our machine.

-Then, clone the Codecademy Docs remote repository to your local machine by writing the following command in the terminal:
+Let’s start the process by cloning the Codecademy Docs remote repository to the local machine by writing this command in the terminal:

 git clone https://github.com/Codecademy/docs.git

 The git clone command enables us to clone a remote repository to the local machine.
-In this case, the URL used above points to the Codecademy Docs remote repository, which is cloned to our local workspace.
+The URL used in this case points to the Codecademy Docs remote repository, which is cloned to our local workspace.

 cd docs

-Since you’re now all set with a cloned remote repository in the local workspace, let’s discover some ways we can interact with remote branches in Git.
+Since we’re now all set with a cloned remote repository in our local workspace, let’s discover how we can list remote branches in a Git repository.

 To stay up to date with the latest changes in a remote repository, listing remote branches is essential.
 To list all the remote branches in a repository, we can use the git branch -r command.